 0: The right to strike is not provided in law or if there is an explicit general prohibition on strikes.
 There are excessive exclusions based on race, political opinion, nationality, or occupational categories (public or private sector).
-The right is jeopardized through many restrictions or where the list of essential services is broader than the approved list\.
-A requirement of more than 50% of workers to be in favor of a strike is present.
-The legislation sets too long a period for previous negotiation, conciliation, and mediation (greater than 30 days) or unreasonable period of notice/cooling-off periods before calling a strike (greater than 14 days).
+The right is jeopardised through many Restrictions (e.g. limiting or stipulating the duration of a strike before initiation of strike action or where the list of essential services is broader than the approved list A requirement of more than 50% of members to be in favour of a strike is present (requirement of an absolute majority,).

+The legislation sets too long periods for previous negotiation, conciliation, and mediation (greater than 30 days) or unreasonable notice/cooling-off periods before calling a strike (greater than 14 days).